-Rock cap moss can bloom in any season as long as there is sufficient moisture, shade, and rainfall
+Rock cap moss can bloom in any season as long as sufficient moisture, shade, and rainfall.

 Height of Maturity

-A varying height of maturity is an amazing attribute of rock cap moss, as it can mature up to 70 centimeters, or 27.5 inches.
-Most common rock cap moss that is found is around 2 to 4 inches in height.
+A varying height of maturity is a fantastic attribute of rock cap moss, as it can mature up to 70 centimeters, or 27.5 inches.
+The most common rock cap moss that is found is around 2 to 4 inches in height.
 Full maturity of rock cap moss can take about 1 to 2 years.

 Soil Type Preferred

-Rock cap moss needs almost no soil to flourish, just as long as there is air and moisture.
-Rainfall and air is where rock cap moss get its nutrients.
-The soil type that is preferred, however, is a sandy soil with plenty of moisture.
+Rock cap moss needs almost no soil to flourish, just as there is air and moisture.
+Rainfall and air are where rock cap moss gets its nutrients.
+The soil type that is preferred, however, is sandy soil with plenty of moisture.

 Sun or Shade

-Rock cap moss thrives in deeply shady environments that are extremely wet.
+Rock cap moss thrives in excessively wet and deeply shady environments.
 As a uniquely sustainable plant, rock cap moss goes dormant in harsh environmental conditions like droughts until conditions improve.
 It is imperative to avoid direct sunlight on rock cap moss, as it will tend to turn the usually dark green plant yellow.